gregorylmartin/Meraki-Digital-Standards/js/readme.md

     // Do stuff
 }
 ```
-"A little bizarre, it is, to read.
-Get used to it, you will."
+> "A little bizarre, it is, to read.
+Get used to it, you will." - Yoda, Jedi Master